Cyberavater/Mega-Import-Bypass/README.md

 # Mega-Import-Bypass

-A userscript to import a inifinitly large directory bypassing your storage limit on only *1* condition -As long as there’s even a little space remaining in your cloud, you can import any link bypassing the storage quota you have.
+A userscript to import a inifinitly large directory (in theory) bypassing your storage limit on only *1* condition -As long as there’s even a little space remaining in your cloud, you can import any link bypassing the storage quota you have.
 Beware that folder large as TBs can take hours to import.

 -Installation: